 Potential reasons for mid- or late-term pregnancy bleeding include:

-- Sexual intercourse: having sex during mid and late pregnancy can cause some spotting or light bleeding due to the increase in sensitivity of the cervical and vaginal tissues during this time.
+- Sexual intercourse: Having sex during mid- and late pregnancy can cause some spotting or light bleeding due to increased sensitivity of the cervical and vaginal tissues during this time.

-- Preterm or term labor: this refers to delivery of the baby before 37 weeks of pregnancy.
-As cervical dilatation and uterine contractions generally occur to help the fetus move down and can result in bleeding and the passage of a large amount of vaginal discharge.
+- Preterm or term labor: This refers to delivery of the baby before 37 weeks of pregnancy.
+Cervical dilatation and uterine contractions generally occur to help the fetus move down, which can result in bleeding and a large amount of vaginal discharge.
 Other symptoms include a backache, abdominal cramping, changes in vaginal discharge, and a sensation of vaginal pressure.

-- Placenta previa: in this condition, the placenta is located close to or over the cervical opening.
-There are no symptoms other than the vaginal bleeding, and it may hinder labor and delivery.
+- Placenta previa: In this condition, the placenta is located close to or over the cervical opening.
+There are no symptoms other than vaginal bleeding, and it may hinder labor and delivery.

-- Uterine rupture: uterine rupture occurs when the uterine muscles tear or separate during labor.
+- Uterine rupture: This occurs when the uterine muscles tear or separate before or during labor.
 It’s considered a medical emergency, as it may result in uncontrolled vaginal bleeding.
-Though rare, the condition most often occurs in women who have a history of uterine surgery or cesarean delivery.
+Though rare, the condition most often occurs in people who have a history of uterine surgery or cesarean delivery.

-Since you can’t get your period while pregnant, it’s important to be mindful of any bleeding you do experience during this time.
-While light bleeding or spotting during the first trimester is usually nothing to worry about, bleeding that is accompanied by other symptoms may indicate something more serious, and you should see a doctor immediately.
+Because it isn’t possible to get your period while pregnant, it’s important to be mindful of any bleeding you do experience during this time.
+While light bleeding or spotting during the first trimester is usually normal, bleeding that is accompanied by other symptoms may indicate something more serious, and it’s important to see a health care provider immediately.
 These symptoms include:

 - Cramping and pain